async-promise/electron-async-ipc/README.md

 })
 ```

+#### 🌱 3.
+RendererA  ↔  RendererB

-> #### 3.
-The rendering process can send a message to the rendering process and receive a callback as shown in the following example
+The rendering process can send a message to the rendering process and receive a callback as shown in the following example :

 ```js
 // RendererA: